Christmas from the Heart (David Archuleta album)

 Christmas from the Heart is the second studio album and first Christmas album by American singer David Archuleta.
-It was released on October 13, 2009, via Jive Records.
-"Melodies of Christmas", which was written by Archuleta, is the lone original song on the album.
+It was released on October 13, 2009, via Jive Records and 19 Recordings Recorded despite initial opposition from the label, which considered it a poor fit for his image and marketing strategy, the album consists of 13 tracks, featuring eleven cover versions of Christmas standards and carols and the original song "Melodies of Christmas", which was co-written and produced by Archuleta.